 Bilingual/ESL Education Assistant Superintendent

-The finance department, specifically the Business Manager, shall be responsible for the financial compliance in each of these special programs.
+The finance department, specifically the Chief Financial Officer, shall be responsible for the financial compliance in each of these special programs.
 Financial compliance shall include, but not be limited to: budgeting development & monitoring, approval of expenditures, financial reporting to TEA, and financial audit.

-As part of the budget adoption process, the Business Manager shall verify that the proposed budget includes appropriations in each of the special programs of no less than the percentages stated above as required direct expenditures for each special program.
+As part of the budget adoption process, the Chief Financial Officer shall verify that the proposed budget includes appropriations in each of the special programs of no less than the percentages stated above as required direct expenditures for each special program.

 Throughout the fiscal year and at the end of the fiscal year, the Budget Manager shall calculate the periodic and final spend percentages for each special program.
 The allocated expenditures by program intent code (PIC) shall be used to determine compliance.
-In the event that direct expenditures fall below the mandated percentages, the Business Manager shall ensure that the deficit amount is budgeted in the following fiscal year.
+In the event that direct expenditures fall below the mandated percentages, the Chief Financial Officer shall ensure that the deficit amount is budgeted in the following fiscal year.

 The mandated program intent codes (as defined in the FASRG) are classified as Basic or Enhanced.
 The PICs in these classifications for regular and special program allotments are noted below: